TheRealClodius/Slack-Chatter-Service/replit.md

 ## Overview

-This application is a Slack message ingestion worker that automatically fetches messages from specified Slack channels, generates embeddings using OpenAI, stores them in Pinecone vector database, and logs operations to Notion.
-The system runs as a background service with scheduled intervals to continuously process new messages.
+This application is a Slack message vector search API that provides semantic search capabilities for Slack messages.
+It automatically fetches messages from specified Slack channels, generates embeddings using OpenAI, stores them in vector storage, and logs operations to Notion.
+The system runs as a web service with background processing for continuous message ingestion and provides REST API endpoints for other repositories to search indexed messages.

 ## System Architecture